Loss of Regularity of Solutions of the Lighthill Problem for Shock Diffraction for Potential Flow: Abstract

 \section{Abstract}

-We are concerned with the regularity of solutions of the Lighthill problem for shock diffraction by a convex corned wedge, which can be formulated as a free boundary problem.
+We are concerned with the suitability of the main models of compressible fluid dynamics for the Lighthill problem for shock diffraction by a convex corned wedge, by studying the regularity of solutions of the problem, which can be formulated as a free boundary problem.
 In this paper, we prove that there is no regular solution that is subsonic up to the wedge corner for potential flow.
 This indicates that, if the solution is subsonic at the wedge corner, at least a characteristic discontinuity (vortex sheet or entropy wave) is expected to be generated, which is consistent with the experimental and computational results.
+Therefore, the potential flow equation is not suitable for the Lighthill problem so that the compressible Euler system must be considered.
 In order to achieve the non-existence result, a weak maximum principle for the solution is established, and several other mathematical techniques are developed.
 The methods and techniques developed here are also useful to the other problems with similar difficulties.

 \keywords{Loss of regularity, free boundary problems, Lighthill problem, nonlinear equations of second order, mixed elliptic-hyperbolic type, degenerate elliptic equations, conservation laws, potential flow equation, shock diffraction, compressible flow}